 Reporting emissions is the main purpose behind sustainability reporting software.
 Greenhouse Gas (GHG) Protocol provides the scientific foundation for various emission factors that need to be accounted for.

 Self-assessment surveys are the most common tool for sustainability reporting.
 For this purpose, CEMAsys includes a ton of customizable survey templates.
 Simply select the emission factors that are relevant to your company, save the form, and reuse it later.

 As emission reporting is done by different departments, there should be an ability to automatically send the report forms by email.
 Our application allows people to fill in all the relevant information without logging into the system.

-The gathered data is used for analytics and later data visualization.
+The gathered data is used for data analytics and visualization.
 Users may choose relevant information from the past and visualize the effect of various factors on long-term sustainability.
 For easier understanding, this type of software should feature lots of customizable charts and graphs.

 Reporting is the last feature you need in such a module.
 Companies should be able to view annual/semi-annual/quarterly/monthly reports and export them in various formats (XLS, PDF, and so on).